RefresherTowel/docs/catalyst/reference.md

   Enables/disables rounding and sets the rounding step.

 - `SetName(name)`
-  Sets the stat’s human-readable name.
+  Sets the stat's human-readable name.

 - `SetBaseValue(amount)`
   Sets `base_value` and marks the stat as altered.